drsnyder/furthermore/README.markdown

-# Futhermore
+# Furthermore
-Futhermore is a simple static site generator inspired by [jekyll](http://github.com/mojombo/jekyll/tree/master) but written in python.
+Furthermore is a simple static site generator inspired by [jekyll](http://github.com/mojombo/jekyll/tree/master) but written in python.
 It currently supports posts written in [markdown](http://daringfireball.net/projects/markdown/) and uses